6 Girls Sexually Abused In PA Farm Basement, Barn: Affidavit

-Samuel S. Beiler, 25, of Gap, has been charged with 12 felonies, including involuntary deviate sexual intercourse, aggravated indecent assault, and corruption of minors, according to court documents obtained by Daily Voice.
+Samuel S. Beiler, 25, of Gap (Lancaster County), has been charged with 12 felonies, including involuntary deviate sexual intercourse, aggravated indecent assault, and corruption of minors, according to court documents obtained by Daily Voice.

-Investigators said the case began after Lancaster County Children and Youth Services filed multiple child welfare reports in June 2025.
+The case began after Lancaster County Children and Youth Services filed multiple child welfare reports in June 2025, investigators explained.
 Troopers with the State Police Troop J–Lancaster Criminal Investigation Unit interviewed six girls, all related to Beiler, who reported a series of sexual assaults that occurred between the ages of 8 and 16.

 One girl told investigators that Beiler blindfolded her inside a cow stable and forced her to perform a sexual act.
 Another said she was just eight years old when Beiler pulled her into a farm basement, laid her on the concrete floor, and touched her inappropriately.